Content-Security-Policy: frame-ancestors 'self';

 Wiping Technique

 a.
-Always use a clean, dry, lint free, disposable cloth. b.
-When removing stripping residues from the timber, always roll the cloth as you wipe to avoid pushing the residue back into the substrate. ← Scrubbing Technique Brush Maintenance...
+Always use a clean, dry, lint free, disposable cloth.
+Old towels are ideal. b.
+When removing stripping residues from the timber, always roll the cloth as you wipe to avoid pushing the residue back into the...